Ottoman Empire: Literature

 Until the 19th century, Ottoman prose did not develop to the extent that contemporary Divan poetry did.
 A large part of the reason was that much prose was expected to adhere to the rules of sec (سجع, also transliterated as seci), or rhymed prose, a type of writing descended from the Arabic saj' that prescribed that between each adjective and noun in a string of words, such as a sentence, there must be a rhyme.
 Nevertheless, there was a tradition of prose in the literature of the time, though it was exclusively nonfictional.
 One apparent exception was Muhayyelât (Fancies) by Giritli Ali Aziz Efendi, a collection of stories of the fantastic written in 1796, though not published until 1867.
 The first novel published in the Ottoman Empire was Vartan Pasha's 1851 The Story of Akabi (Turkish: Akabi Hikyayesi).
 It was written in Turkish but with Armenian script.

 Due to historically close ties with France, French literature constituted the major Western influence on Ottoman literature in the latter half of the 19th century.
 As a result, many of the same movements prevalent in France during this period had Ottoman equivalents; in the developing Ottoman prose tradition, for instance, the influence of Romanticism can be seen during the Tanzimat period, and that of the Realist and Naturalist movements in subsequent periods; in the poetic tradition, on the other hand, the influence of the Symbolist and Parnassian movements was paramount.

 Many of the writers in the Tanzimat period wrote in several different genres simultaneously.
-This diversity was, in part, due to Tanzimat writers' wish to disseminate as much of the new literature as possible, in the hopes that it would contribute to a revitalization of Ottoman social structures.
+This diversity was, in part, due to Tanzimat writers' wish to disseminate as much of the new literature as possible, in the hopes that it would contribute to a revitalisation of Ottoman social structures.

 Media

 The media of the Ottoman Empire was diverse, with newspapers and journals published in languages including French, Greek, and German.
-Many of these publications were centered in Constantinople, but there were also French-language newspapers produced in Beirut, Salonika, and Smyrna.
+Many of these publications were centred in Constantinople, but there were also French-language newspapers produced in Beirut, Salonika, and Smyrna.
 Non-Muslim ethnic minorities in the empire used French as a lingua franca and used French-language publications, while some provincial newspapers were published in Arabic.
 The use of French in the media persisted until the end of the empire in 1923 and for a few years thereafter in the Republic of Turkey.